aniket-mish/cooking-companion/README.md

   <img src="assets/apple-music.png" />
 </figure>

-A blog post by [vboykis](https://twitter.com/vboykis), [retro on viberary](https://vickiboykis.com/2024/01/05/retro-on-viberary/) inspired me to build this project.
+The blog posts by [vicki boykis](https://vickiboykis.com/2024/01/05/retro-on-viberary/) and [simon willison](https://simonwillison.net/2023/Jan/13/semantic-search-answers/) inspired me to build this project.
 I am building it to solidify my understanding of a production-grade system.
-I aim to build it end to end with clean code.
+I aim to build it end to end with minimal and clean code.

 In this project, I will build a transformer-based machine learning system.

 ## Setup

 ## Architecture